yOyOeK1/viteyss/wikiSites/io-box.md

 So data incoming from logic defined in for example **node-red** can execute action / change of state on pin in real world as

-So data incoming from logic defined in for example **node-red** can execute action / change of state on pin in real world as

 - **digital outputs**
     you will be in control if something is on or off / 0v or 3v if this will turning relay or light or charger ....
-It's up to project you will be in control if something is on or off / 0v or 3v if this will turning relay or light or charger ....
 It's up to project